RumenMoysev/Gallery-Site-Fullstack/README.md

 </p>
 <img alt="GitHub last commit (by committer)" src="https://img.shields.io/github/last-commit/RumenMoysev/Gallery-Site-Fullstack">

-This repository is my project with AngularJS; Typescript and Express called Gallery Site.
+This repository is my project with Angular, Typescript and Express called Gallery Site.
 It's a fullstack application.
 ## Overview
 This website is a platform for people who are art lovers and want to share some beautiful paintings between each other.
 The project utilizes various technologies including RESTful APIs powered by Express for the backend, user authentication with JWT (JSON Web Tokens), Angular for the frontend, and MongoDB with Mongoose for data storage.